 Step One: Gather Your Ingredients

 You’re going to get your hands dirty.
 There is nothing more frustrating than getting into a recipe only to realize you forgot one ingredient (brings back cooking Thanksgiving meal memories, yikes).
-The ingredients listed above will make one softball size DIY bath bomb for you to enjoy.

 Step Two: Add the Dry Ingredients to a Glass or Metal Bowl